Farmland, rolling hills and recreation in Upper Turkeyfoot

 Walter says the nearby outdoor destinations and sprawling nature are major draws to Upper Turkeyfoot.
 Turkeyfoot Farms has been in operation for over 26 years and maintains a farmhouse guests can rent and rest in before exploring the Greater Allegheny Passage bike trail or seeing Frank Lloyd Wright’s Fallingwater home.
 The Laurel Ridge Cross Country Ski Center is a place to water raft in the summer and glide down snowy slopes in the winter.
 Laurel Hill Creek is a popular spot for casting a line and fishing for trout.
 The King's Mountain Golf Course surrounds the Vin De Matrix Winery with nine holes suited for beginners or a laid-back game.
 Laurel Hill State Park, 12 miles north of the township, fills up with visitors looking to relax on the Laurel Hill Lake shore.

-The creek in Upper Turkeyfoot is perfect for outdoor adventures.
+The creek in Upper Turkeyfoot is a peaceful spot for outdoor recreation.

 1/2